 I'm a late comer to Joan Osborne.
 I liked the same songs from her 1995 debut album, Relish, that radio loved, "St. Theresa," "Spider Web," "Pensacola," and her huge hit "One Of Us," but not much else.
-It took listening to both of her 2007 releases, Pretty Little Stranger and Breakfast In Bed, as well as her fabulous cover version of "What Becomes Of The Broken Hearted" from the soundtrack of Standing In the Shadows of Motown for me to fully appreciate her vocal gifts.
+It took listening to her fabulous cover version of "What Becomes Of The Broken Hearted" from the soundtrack of Standing In the Shadows of Motown for me to fully appreciate her vocal gifts.

 How Sweet It Is is a very fine set of cover versions of classic R & B mixed in with some vintage rock songs.
 The CD opens with two great tracks, The Spinners' "I'll Get Around," and Aretha's "Think."
 A cover of Stevie Wonder's "Love's In Need Of Love Today" is especially nice and her version of "Smiling Faces Sometimes" with Isaac Hayes, is as good as the original.
 Dave Mason's "Only You Know And I Know" rocks and surprisingly she tackles Jimi Hendrix's "Axis: Bold As Love" and makes that work too.
 Her slowed down, more laid back arrangement of Edwin Starr's "War" makes it an entirely different song.